 Live browser testing for web applications using Playwright CLI.
 Visual review, functional testing, console/network debugging, auto-fix UI issues, and responsive testing at desktop, tablet, and mobile breakpoints.

 Live Test is a Claude Code skill.
 Live browser testing for web applications using Playwright CLI.
-It includes 3 files and works well with test-improve, mobile-test, webapp-testing.
+It works well with test-improve, mobile-test, webapp-testing.

 ---